Other Actors Discursive Events

-Designing for Health: Bodies, Buildings, and the Leaky Legacies of Modernism with Penny Sparke, Aoife Donnelly and Douglas Murphy.
+Designing for Health: Bodies, Buildings & the Leaky Legacies of Modernism with Penny Sparke, Aoife Donnelly and Douglas Murphy.

-Horizontal Knowledges with Julliet Jacques and Owen Hatherley.
+Horizontal Knowledges with Juliet Jacques and Owen Hatherley.

-Borders, Bodies, Viral Landscapes with Pranabashis Haldar and Marsha Rosengarten.
+Borders, Bodies, Viral Landscapes & Latent Archives with Pranabashis Haldar, Marsha Rosengarten, Jana Scholze and Andrea Cooper.

 Ilona Sagar Other Actors | Exhibiton